Sinakhx/array-slayer/README.md

 # array-slayer

-With the array-slayer array utility library you have:
+With the array-slayer utility library you have:

 - smooth experice of functional programming tackling daily problems with arrays.
 - faster development speed by letting array-slayer solve usual problems for you.